Open-Cap-Table-Coalition/Open-Cap-Format-OCF/gen/docs/plansecurityissuance.md

 ## stock_plan_id

-Id of StockPlan the PlanSecurities were issued from
+Identifier of StockPlan the PlanSecurities were issued from

 `stock_plan_id`